Marklogic-retired/marklogic-data-hub/CONTRIBUTING.md

 ## Found an Issue?
 If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [GitHub Issue Tracker][issue tracker].
-Even better, you can submit a Pull Request with a fix for the issue you filed.
+If you'd like to submit a feature enhancement, please first create an issue with your proposed idea so that we can start a discussion about the problem you want to solve and what the best solution would be.

 ## Want a Feature?